Last Updated on January 14, 2026 by Ewen Finser

 - If you have 30 receipts a month, a phone camera and your GL’s basic upload may be enough.

-Final Verdict: Should You Use Dext?
+Should You Use Dext?
+A CPA’s Opinion

 As a CPA who lives in this stuff, I walked into Dext pretty skeptical and walked out impressed enough that it’s now baked into my own workflows.